insuyun/insuyun.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Insu Yun is an assistant professor at KAIST.
+Insu Yun is an assistant professor at KAIST, currently leading [Hacking Lab](https://hacking.kaist.ac.kr/).
 He is interested in system security in general, especially, binary analysis, automatic vulnerability detection, and automatic exploit generation.
 His work has been published to the major computer conferences such as IEEE Security & Privacy, USENIX Security,